MohithJegan/markdown-portfolio/index.markdown

 ### 🌟 My Mission Statement

-I aim to create intuitive and engaging web experiences that not only meet client expectations but also enhance user satisfaction.
+I strive to design intuitive and engaging web experiences that not only fulfill client expectations but also elevate user satisfaction.
+My goal is to create interfaces that are user-friendly, visually appealing, and accessible to everyone.

 ### 🌍 My Journey